osteele/gojekyll/README.md

  [![][travis-svg]][travis-url] [![][coveralls-svg]][coveralls-url] [![][go-report-card-svg]][go-report-card-url] [![][license-svg]][license-url]

-Gojekyll is a re-implementation of the [Jekyll](https://jekyllrb.com) static site generator, in the [Go](https://golang.org) programming language.
+Gojekyll is a clone of the [Jekyll](https://jekyllrb.com) static site generator, in the [Go](https://golang.org) programming language.

 <!-- TOC -->